Cipriano Castro: Castro's overthrow in 1908, exile and death in 1924

 Few days later, Castro, who had been seriously ill for four years due to a kidney problem, left for Paris to seek medical treatment for syphilis, leaving the government in the hands of vice president Juan Vicente Gómez, the man who was instrumental in his victories of 1899 and 1903.
 However, on 19 December 1908, Gómez seized power himself and effectively ended the war with the Netherlands.
+Relying on allied merchants and ranchers, the Gómez assumed command as dictator, counting on the support of multiple opponents of Castro regime and foreign governments with interests in Venezuela.
+The Secretary of State of the United States lent three war battleships and a high commissioner to support Gómez in exchange for a change in Venezuelan foreign investment policy.

 A few days later, General Castro left for Berlin, nominally for a surgical operation.
 After that Castro suffered the harassment of the European powers resentful due to the policy that he had maintained towards them during his 8 years as president of Venezuela.

 Without resources to carry out an armed invasion, he went to Madrid and then recovered from his operation in Paris and in Santa Cruz de Tenerife.
 At the end of 1912 Castro intended to spend a season in the United States, but was captured and vexed by the immigration authorities of Ellis Island which forced him to leave in peremptory terms (February, 1913).
-He finally settled with his wife in Puerto Rico (1916), under close surveillance by spies sent by Juan Vicente Gómez, who assumed the Venezuelan presidency.
+After having endured all sorts of vicissitudes continuing in Trinidad, Martinique, Paris, and Tenerife, he always sought to unite an armed force that would attempt to penetrate the country and return him to power.
+He traveled to Cuba, Washington, and back to Trinidad, where he remained from 1913 to 1916.
+This year, he returned to New York, still unsuccessfully seeking diplomatic support to regain power.
+In 1917, he was back in Trinidad.
+The following year, he moved to Puerto Rico without having managed to overcome the thorn of having lost power and regain it from the hands of the man who had staged a coup d'état against him in 1908: his godfather, Juan Vicente Gómez.
+He finally settled with his wife in Santurce Puerto Rico (1918), under close surveillance by spies sent by Juan Vicente Gómez, who assumed the Venezuelan presidency.

 Castro spent the rest of his life in exile in Puerto Rico, making several plots to return to power — none of which were successful.
 Castro died 4 December 1924, in Santurce, Puerto Rico.